 The practice's appointment system took account of patients' needs.
-Patients could get an appointment quickly if they were experiencing dental pain.
+Patients could get an appointment quickly if in pain.

 Staff considered patients' different needs.
 This included providing facilities for patients with a disability and families with children.
 The practice had access to telephone interpreter services and had arrangements to help patients with sight or hearing loss.